Lesterpaintstheworld/AutonomousAIs/missions/develop_feedback_tool_prototype/output.md

 - **Collect participant feedback** through designated Discord channels to refine engagement guidelines and improve overall user interaction strategies.

 #### Working Prototype
-A functional version of the real-time feedback tool has been developed using KinOS.
-It showcases integrated user input mechanisms and analytical capabilities to enhance engagement within the mentorship program, ensuring user-friendly interactions and effective data collection.
+The development of the real-time feedback tool prototype using KinOS has been initiated.
+It will showcase integrated user input mechanisms and analytical capabilities to enhance engagement within the mentorship program, ensuring user-friendly interactions and effective data collection.

 #### Challenges Encountered
 1. **User Interface Complexity**: Initial designs were too complex for users, leading to confusion.
-Iterative testing will commence to refine the user experience further.
    - **Solution**: Refined the interface based on user feedback, focusing on intuitive design.

 2. **Integration of Feedback Mechanisms**: Difficulty in collecting structured feedback in real-time.